mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 > * Takes in a charge_id parameter in the url.
 > * This will permanently delete a single charge.
 > * It returns status code 200 and a 'Charge was successfully deleted!' message if successful.
-> * It will return status 400 (and a json with a message property) if either the id param is not an integer or if no charge is found with that id.
+> * It will return status 400 (and a json with a message property) if either the charge id param is not an integer or if no charge is found with that id.

 > ## '/api/charges/res-rooms/:id'
 > * Takes in a res_room_id parameter in the url.
 > * This will permanently delete all charges associated with a res_room.
 > * If successful, it returns status code 200 and a JSON object including things like "affectedRows", "insertId" and such.
-> * It will return status 400 (and a json with a message property) if either the id param is not an integer or if no charges are found for that res_room id.
+> * It will return status 400 (and a json with a message property) if either the res_room id param is not an integer or if no charges are found for that res_room id.

 ---
 ---